 How does your short-term coaching for teams work?

 Small-group coaching engagements often begin with a workshop or educational programming to introduce team members to strategies, tools and frameworks that support effective presentation content and delivery.
 Then, we will set specific goals, identify what success looks like, establish a timeline to break the preparation process into manageable steps, and schedule meetings with the team as well as individual members to keep on track.
-Meetings take place via phone, Skype, or FaceTime.
+Meetings take place via phone and/or video conference.
 When possible for educational programming, practicing a presentation, or dress rehearsals, we will meet in person at your office or a convenient location.
-I am also available to your team to discuss issues that arise between our scheduled meetings.
-I want you to check in with with me regularly; the more your team members do, the better the final presentation will be.
+We are also available to your team to discuss issues that arise between your scheduled meetings.
+We want you to check in with your Spoken with Authority coach regularly; the more your team members do, the better the final presentation will be.
 Your coaching engagement will culminate with your team presentation.
 After that presentation, we reflect on the process and product, review feedback, assess goals achieved, identify places for future growth, and make recommendations for continued progress.

 How does your long-term coaching for teams work?